nullrocket/gitbook/account/standard-sign-up.md

 DO NOT forget your packing key.
 We will not be able to recover or reset your key.
 {% endhint %}

+####Print Yourself a Reminder

+If you choose to, you can print out all three of your login credentials once you've entered your account.
+Store your printed login information in a VERY safe place, like a lock box.
+If you forget your Password, then we can reset that for you as long as you've provided an email.
+However, we can NOT recover or reset your Packing Key - do not forget your Packing Key.